Elmina

-Elmina, also known as Edina by the local Fante, is a town and the capital of the Komenda/Edina/Eguafo/Abirem District on the south coast of Ghana in the Central Region, situated on a bay on the Atlantic Ocean, 12.2 km west of Cape Coast.
-Elmina was the first European settlement in West Africa and it has a population of 33,576 people.
+Elmina (Fante: Edina) is a town and the capital of the Komenda/Edina/Eguafo/Abirem District on the south coast of Ghana in the Central Region.
+It is situated on a bay on the Atlantic Ocean, 12.2 km west of Cape Coast.
+Elmina was the first European settlement in West Africa and it has a population of 33,576 people, as of 2013.
+The current Municipality chief of Elmina is Solomon Ebo Appiah.